JicoDotNet/Expense-Management-Bucket/CONTRIBUTING.md

 Join the community!
 We have a Discord server, Slack channel, or Forum where you can discuss the project with other contributors.

-Thank you for contributing to [Your Project Name]! 🌟
+Thank you for contributing to `Expense Management` app! 🌟